 A Retreat to Co-create Personal and Collective Capacity

-Offered by Miki Kashtan and other NGL trainers and NGL apprentices
+Offered by a team including Miki Kashtan, other NGL trainers, and NGL apprentices

 - Is the power of nonviolence – courage, truth, and love – deeply calling to your spirit?